 Bonusly is a fun, personal recognition and rewards program that enriches company culture and improves employee engagement.
 With Bonusly, everyone in an organization can publicly recognize everyone else by giving small bonuses that add up to meaningful rewards.

 When employees recognize each other in Bonusly, their bonuses appear in their company’s Bonusly feed for everyone to see.
 By amplifying the visibility of team members’ contributions, Bonusly helps remote employees feel that their work is meaningful.
-Bonusly also integrates with team chat apps like Slack, Microsoft Teams, and Google Hangouts Chat.
+Bonusly also integrates with team chat apps to increase recognition in Microsoft Teams, Slack, Hangouts Chat.

 Some of them are only here two days a week and some of them work remotely, but Bonusly gives them that sense of togetherness and belonging that I think is extremely important in maintaining a healthy corporate culture.